 Volatile substances and your health

-Volatile substances give off fumes or vapours that can cause damage to the brain and other side effects.
+Volatile substances give off fumes or vapours that can cause damage to the brain and other side effects when inhaled.

 Examples of volatile substances include: